INSIDE THIS ARTICLE

 3. Natural Remedies for Hormone Imbalances for Women

-You have more than fifty hormones at any time, all the time.
-They help regulate everything from your mood and metabolism to sex drive, sleep patterns, reproduction, and how you deal with stress.
+You have over fifty hormones coursing through your body all the time.
+These hormones help regulate everything from your mood and metabolism to sex drive, sleep patterns, reproduction, and how you deal with stress.

 In a perfect world, you would have the right amount of each hormone and they would work together like the best of friends.
-In reality, your hormones are extremely sensitive, and when your body makes too much or too little of any given hormone, it can have a domino effect on others, causing hormone imbalance and lead to all kinds of issues.
+In reality, your hormones can be as complicated as a teen going through puberty.
+When your body makes too much or too little of any hormone, it can have a domino effect on others, causing a hormone imbalance that can lead to all kinds of issues.

 What causes hormonal imbalance in women?
 What are the common symptoms of hormonal imbalance in women?
-And ultimately, what are some natural remedies to help support hormone balance for women?
+And, what are some natural remedies to help support hormone balance for women?

 What Causes Hormonal Imbalance in Women?

 Women naturally encounter hormonal fluctuations during puberty, pregnancy, breastfeeding, and menopause.
 Chances are you’ve already experienced one of these milestones, and while these are important phases in a woman’s life, they can be a real doozy.
 If you’ve been menstruating for a while, you’re no stranger to the cramps, migraines, irritability, and pesky hormonal acne that comes packaged with the devil we call periods.

 But your period is only one part of the equation.
 Your menstrual cycle is made up of four different phases: menstruation, follicular, ovulation, and luteal.
 Throughout your menstrual cycle, your reproductive hormones naturally ebb and flow each month as you move through the four phases.